Signatures of the topological spin of Josephson vortices in topological superconductors: Abstract

 \section{Abstract}

-We propose a Hamiltonian describing the collective motion of a phase soliton (Josephson vortex) within a Josephson junction separating two topological superconductors.
-Using the Hamiltonian we derive the equations of motion for the soliton trapped in an annular Josephson junction.
-We find a universal phase accumulated by the soliton when it encircles the junction, that depends on the parity of the number of vortices enclosed by the junction.
-We demonstrate that the presence of this phase can be measured through its effect on the junction's resistance.
+We consider a modified setup for measuring the Aharonov-Casher phase which consists of a Josephson vortex trapped in an annular topological superconducting junction.
+The junction encloses both electric charge and magnetic flux.
+We discover a deviation from the Aharonov-Casher prediction whose origin we identify in an additive universal topological phase that remarkably depends only on the parity of the number of vortices enclosed by the junction.
+We show that this phase is $\pm 2\pi$ times the topological spin of the Josephson vortex and is proportional to the Chern number.
+The presence of this phase can be measured through its effect on the junction's voltage characteristics, thus revealing the topological properties of the Josephson vortex and the superconducting state.

-\emph{Introduction.}--- Topological order, a remarkable type of quantum order that admits no local order parameter \cite{TKNN1982,BernevigHughes2006,FuKaneMele2007,MooreBalents2007,Roy2009}, was manifested recently in many forms in several laboratories worldwide \cite{Konig2007,Hsieh2008,Mourik2012,Das2012,Goldhaber2012}.
-Most recently, ground-breaking experiments in solid-state devices have potentially observed signatures of Majorana fermions \cite{Mourik2012,Das2012,Goldhaber2012}, quasi-particles that are their own quasi-holes \cite{Majorana1937}.
-An unambiguous discovery of these highly-prized quasi-particles may carry far-reaching consequences for basic science and technology alike: they entail a novel type of non-commutative quantum statistics \cite{MooreRead1991,NayakWilczek1996,ReadGreen2000,Ivanov2001,Stern2004, DasSarmaNayakFreedman} that beckons a paradigm shift in quantum computation \cite{Kitaev2003,FreedmanLarsenWang}.

-Some of the most fascinating constructs that have emerged out of these studies are the topological Josephson junctions (TJJs) \cite{FuKane2008,Schnyder2008}, which differ from their non-topological counterparts by the presence of a pair of one-dimensional counter-propagating Majorana states nucleated at the junction.
-The resulting dynamics for the junction is consequently governed by a modified sine-Gordon Hamiltonian, where the regular bosonic degrees of freedom couple with the low-lying Majorana fermions \cite{GrosfeldStern2011}.
-In particular, properties of Josephson vortices through the junction are modified so that each vortex carries a Majorana zero mode \cite{FuKane2008,Grosfeld2011,GrosfeldStern2011,tsvelik2012riding}.
-TJJs have been argued to be a promising venue for realizing itinerant non-Abelian anyons taking the form of Josephson vortices \cite{Grosfeld2011,GrosfeldStern2011,clarke2010improved}.
+One of the exciting aspects of topological order is the anyonic excitations it supports, which admit fractional charge and exotic quantum statistics.
+Several fundamental types of anyons can be realized as vortex defects in topological superconductors, generating intensive interest in their properties \cite{Mourik2012,Das2012,Goldhaber2012}.
+However, detecting the anyonic properties of these vortices is an ongoing challenge.
+It has been proposed \cite{GrosfeldStern2011} that Josephson vortices retain the anyonic properties of bulk vortices and thus could be viable candidates for the interference experiments required to unequivocally measure their statistics.
+However, determining the anyon class of Josephson vortices requires finding the value of their universal exchange phase, which has not yet been reported.
+This exchange phase is of particular interest as it was argued that it could be used to supplement the set of quantum gates generated by the Josephson vortices to form a universal set \cite{bonderson2016twisted, Karzig2016}.